v6d-io/v6d/k8s/cmd/README.md

 **SEE ALSO**

 * [vineyardctl](#vineyardctl)	 - vineyardctl is the command-line tool for interact with the Vineyard Operator.
-* [vineyardctl create backup](#vineyardctl-create-backup)	 - Backup the current vineyard cluster on kubernetes
+* [vineyardctl create backup](#vineyardctl-create-backup)	 - Create a backup cr to backup the current vineyard cluster on kubernetes
 * [vineyardctl create operation](#vineyardctl-create-operation)	 - Insert an operation in a workflow based on vineyard cluster
-* [vineyardctl create recover](#vineyardctl-create-recover)	 - Recover the current vineyard cluster on kubernetes
+* [vineyardctl create recover](#vineyardctl-create-recover)	 - Create a recover cr to recover the current vineyard cluster on kubernetes

 ### Examples